Event Sensors

 The Dynamic and Active Pixel Vision Sensor (DAVIS) combines active pixel technology with the DVS temporal contrast pixel.
 The two streams of frames and events are output concurrently.
 That way, the DAVIS produces conventional frames, which are the basis of all existing machine vision, and the event stream that allows quick responses with sparse data and high dynamic range.

-A key publication on the DAVIS is about the chip that made the DAVIS240C inivation camera:
+A key publication on the DAVIS is about the chip that made the DAVIS240C inivation camera (the first event camera sent to space, in 2021, claimed by Western Sydney University as their chip but actually our SeeBetter DAVIS240 silicon):

 Seminal publications: